wp-plugins/custom-menu-wizard/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 3.1.2 =
+No code changes, just moved the readme's Shortcode Parameters documentation onto the Installation page (to avoid being truncated).

 = 3.1.1 =
 Added a work-around for when a theme inadvertently(!) de-registers the widget, which then prevents the shortcode working.